-ENA, Demand Management Incentive Scheme and Demand Management Innovation Allowance - Rule Change Request, February 2019, pp. 20-21.
+ENA, Demand Management Incentive Scheme and Demand Management Innovation Allowance - Rule Change Request, February2019, pp. 20-21.

-the short term.
+ENA submission to AEMC Consultation paper, 11 July 2019, p.
+4 consumers at least in the short term.
 ENA considers that these costs would be outweighed by longer-term cost savings for consumers as a result of more efficient expenditure.